 For more information, visit our Wholesale markets pages.

-The AER regulates electricity networks and natural gas pipelines by setting the maximum prices that the network owners can charge, or the maximum amount of revenue they can earn.
+The AER regulates electricity networks and natural gas pipelines by setting the maximum amount of revenue they can earn.

 Network businesses submit proposals to the AER on their required revenues.
 We review the proposals and make decisions with reference to factors including: